 Paris budget travel tips should be known by every individual who plans to visit this romantic city.
 Paris, the French capital, is also known as the city of love, fashion, culture, art and architecture.
 Along with London and New York, Paris happens to be one of the top three travel destinations in the world.

+However, exploring all the wonderful places in Paris comes at a cost.
 Based on my personal experience, let me now elaborate on the top 10 Paris budget travel tips.
-They will assist you along your journey.
+They will assist you in traveling to Paris on a budget:

+One of the top Paris cheap travel tips is to avoid peak season.
 The peak season to visit Paris is from June to August (summers) and September to October (autumn).
-However, the first and foremost of Paris budget travel tips is to visit the destination in winters.
+However, the first and foremost of Paris budget travel tips is to visit the destination in winter.
 Don’t allow the weather to bother you.

 Plan your trip between November to March.
 This budget tip will help you beat the skyrocketing rates due to much lower flight and train fares and availability of cheaper accommodation.
 You’ll find winter ice rinks at many places in the city where you can enjoy skating along with an additional bonus.

-2) Book Flight and Train Tickets in Advance
+2. Book Flight and Train Tickets To Paris Well in Advance

 The airfares have soared to sky-high rates in recent years.
 In case you are somewhere in France or a neighbouring country, you’ll realize that the train tickets to Paris aren’t cheap either.
 One of the most important Paris budget travel tips would be to book your flight and train tickets well in advance.